 Most publicly traded companies follow the standard calendar, with the ends of their financial quarters coming at the end of March, June, September, and December.
 Approximately one week to ten days later, the companies release a report that details the status of their revenue, expenses, profit, and financial outlook.
 But how does this affect your trading and what should you consider during this period?

 What to Consider During Earnings Season

 Earnings season can act as a double-edged sword.
 While Earnings season can have the potential to shift the trend of an entire sector, sometimes it can have little effect on the company’s shares.
 For example, even if an entire sector dips during earnings season, that does not necessarily mean that the shares of a company you are following will dip.
 Nonetheless, there are a few aspects you can take into consideration when trading during earnings season.

 Before deciding to trade on a particular share, traders may review recent news surrounding the company.
 Was there a recent press release during the quarter?
 Were there any upticks in positive reporting?
 Did the company have any scandals that may affect its reputation?

 These can all give some ideas on what the upcoming report may say.

 Looking at a share's price movements from the previous year, half, and quarter may give insight into how traders will react to whatever the upcoming earnings report says.
-If a year before, a company’s earnings report showed growth but the price dipped anyway, try to find the reasoning behind this.
-If their revenue decreased but share prices rose, find out why traders felt optimistic.
+If a year before, a company’s earnings report showed growth but its price dipped anyway, you can attempt to find the reasoning behind this.
+If a company’s revenue decreased but its share prices rose, you can find out why traders felt optimistic.

 Past performance is not always indicative of future performance.
-Yet, it is still something to take into consideration.
+Yet, it is still something that you can take into consideration.

 Expect the unexpected